hanlongfu/discrete_mathematics/README.md

 - 6.2 - The Pigeonhole Principle

 [[0109.001 - Discrete Mathematics with Applications]] - MATHB_DMwA
+- 5th edition:
 	- 9.4 - The Pigeonhole Principle
+- 3rd edition:
+	- 7.3 - Application: The Pigeonhole Principle

 [[0109.002 - Mathematics - A Discrete Introduction]] - MATHB_MADI
 - 5.25 - The Pigeonhole Principle